Bangladesh's BNP opposition party in dire straits as leader's health deteriorates | DW | 26.11.2021

 Besides the crackdown, the BNP's political capital has also dwindled following consecutive electoral defeats.

-After Awami League victories in 2014, which was criticized for not being free and fair, the BNP as the largest opposition party by 2015 had failed to succeed in getting a new election called under a caretaker government.
+After Awami League victories in 2014, an election that was criticized for not being free and fair, the BNP, as the largest opposition party, by 2015 had failed to succeed in getting a new election called under a caretaker government.

 Deadly protests erupted, and the BNP was accused by opponents of fomenting unrest.